 It's safe to say, in this day and age, large companies hiring for high-profile jobs are always on the lookout for your social media presence.

 Sometimes they're looking to make sure you don't have anything crazy out there on the web and sometimes they want you to have a huge amount of followers to help them get some free PR.
+Learn about how to take a Linkedin photo here.

 Regardless of how you feel about this hiring practice, the way Canon handled their search for a photographer recently did not go well.